-Citrus juicer: for oranges, grapefruit and so on.
+- Citrus press: for oranges, grapefruit and so on.

-Mini processor bowl: for processing small quantities such as nuts, and for making pesto and mayonnaise.
+- Mini processor bowl: sits inside the main food processor bowl and is great for processing small quantities such as nuts, and for making pesto and mayonnaise.
 A grinder attachment will do a similar job on coffee, spices, and dried herbs.

 Think about how many extras you will actually use.
 Consider the other appliances already in your kitchen – if you already have a standalone blender there's little point in getting a food processor with a blender attachment.